microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 This document answers the question: "How are MSIX and Dynamic Dependencies defined and implemented to meet versioning requirements for Windows App SDK 0.8 through 1.x?"

-Windows App SDK's versioning requirements beyond 0.5 are defined in (insert link here).
-This document defines how Windows App SDK packages are named and versioned to meet these requirements.
+This document defines how Windows App SDK packages are named and versioned.

 ## 1.1.
 Scope